nandhika03/myocardial-infraction-R/README.md

-## Myocardial Infarction Complications Prediction: Course Project MA5790 (Predictive Modelling)
+## Myocardial Infraction Complications Prediction: Course Project MA5790 (Predictive Modelling)
 #### Note: As this was a course project, all methods taught in the course were supposed to be executed and tested, hence the results did not matter.
 I worked on this project as part of my **Predictive Modelling** course final project.
 This course was a game-changer for me, offering deep insights into R and the mathematics behind predictive models.
 I later went on to become the Teaching assistant for the same course in the Fall of 2025.